Anosov groups that are indiscrete in rank one: Introduction

 Since their introduction in Labourie's seminal paper on the Hitchin component \cite{Labourie} and the further development of their theory by Guichard--Wienhard \cite{GW12}, Kapovich--Leeb--Porti \cite{KLP17, KLP18a, KLP18b}, Gu\'eritaud--Guichard--Kassel--Wienhard \cite{GGKW}, Bochi--Potrie--Sambarino \cite{BPS}, and others, Anosov representations have emerged as successful higher-rank generalizations of convex cocompact representations into rank-$1$ Lie groups.
 For a survey on Anosov representations and their strong dynamical, geometric, and topological properties, see \cite{KasselICM}.

 That being said, the authors were not aware of an example in the literature of a Gromov-hyperbolic group that admits an Anosov embedding into a higher-rank Lie group but does not already embed as a convex cocompact subgroup of a rank-$1$ Lie group.
+This question was raised by Canary \cite[Prob.~50.3]{canary2021anosov}; we thank the referee for this reference.

 The purpose of this note is to furnish such examples.
-Indeed, we observe the following.
+Indeed, we observe the following (proved in \S \ref{proofs}).

 \begin{theorem} Let $\Gamma_1$ and $\Gamma_2$ be uniform lattices in $\mathsf{F}_4^{(-20)}$.
 Then the free product $\Gamma_1 * \Gamma_2$ admits no discrete and faithful representation into any rank-$1$ Lie group.\end{theorem}